-Instant Pot Mac and Cheese is creamy, cheesy, and delicious.
-This pressure cooker mac and cheese recipe is easy to make, and fast!
+Instant Pot Mac and Cheese is easy, creamy, cheesy, and delicious.
+This is an Instant Pot Dump and Start recipe, and is so good.
+This pressure cooker mac and cheese recipe is perfect for a quick dinner!

 Instant Pot Mac and Cheese

-This is a super quick meal, and perfect for weeknights and those times when you don’t want to have to put together an elaborate meal.
+This is an easy, quick meal, and perfect for weeknights and those times when you don’t want to have to put together an elaborate meal.
 Just whip up some Instant Pot Mac and Cheese, and you’ll have your family running for the dinner table!
 Yay for the Instant Pot!

 Instant Pot Mac and Cheese is simple, creamy, cheesy, and delicious.
 Make this fast in your electric pressure cooker, and in one pot!